 Protruding ears are a source of embarrassment for many people, including children.
 The procedure to reposition protruding ears closer to the head is known as otoplasty.
 Ear surgery at our Des Moines, Iowa, practice can be performed on adults and children ages 5 and older, when ears are at or near their full size.

-Dr. Brent Koch can help you or your children by reshaping the size or position of the ears to make them proportionate with other facial features.
-As a board-certified facial plastic surgeon, he has extensive training and experience in advanced techniques for facial procedures.
-He will take the time to get to know you or your child, and will customize your procedure to best meet your needs.
+Drs.
+Brent and Cody Koch can help you or your children by reshaping the size or position of the ears to make them proportionate with other facial features.
+As a board-certified surgeons, they have extensive training and experience in advanced techniques for facial procedures.
+They will take the time to get to know you or your child, and will customize your procedure to best meet your needs.

 An ear surgery consultation at Koch Facial Plastic Surgery & Spa can answer your questions and ease your concerns.
-Request a consultation with board-certified facial plastic surgeon Dr. Koch, or call our office at (515) 277-5555.
+Request a consultation with one of our surgeons, or call our office at (515) 277-5555.

 About Ear Surgery